Header

 Campus of the Future

-For students, the campus is the social core of the university – a place to make contact inside and outside of their courses.
-It’s a place where the university community comes to life.
+For students, the campus is the social core of the university – a place to meet others inside and outside the classroom.
+It’s where the university community comes to life.

-These encounters can only take place if the appropriate space is provided, whether it be in person, virtual or a hybrid between the two.
+These encounters can only take place if the appropriate space is provided, whether it be in person, virtually or a hybrid between the two.

-UZH is pursuing an experimental approach when it comes to designing spaces for teaching and learning; we are launching relevant pilot projects and are paving the way for the campus of the future.
+UZH is pursuing an experimental approach when it comes to designing spaces for teaching and learning.
+We are using construction projects to implement new spatial design concepts and launch appropriate pilot projects, thereby paving the way for the campus of the future.

 Do you have two minutes for us?